skedgeme/wrecker/examples/README.md

                           )
 ```

-A little utility function which loops until a port is ready for connections.
+A little utility function which loops until a port is ready for connections:

 ```haskell
 waitFor :: Int -> IO ()